codinglead/codinglead.github.io/_posts/2018-10-15-the-difference-between-var-let-and-const.md

 layout: project
 title: the difference between var, let, and const
 date:  2018-10-15 3:19 -0700
-updated: 2020-08-15 18:11 -0700
+updated: 2021-10-12 11:42 -0700
-meta: a explanation of why and how to use const, let, and var variable declarations in javascript.
+meta: an explanation of var, let, and const variable declarations in JavaScript.
 pic: images/javascript.png
 imgAlt: the javascript logo
 tags: ["javascript"]